bestie/libnjkafka/README.md

 CURRENTLY AN EXPERIMENTAL PROOF OF CONCEPT

-libnjkafka combines the offical Apache Kafka Java client, GraalVM's native Java compilation capabilities and convenient C API wrapper.
+libnjkafka is a "native Java" Kafka client.

+The official client is compiled to a native binary with GraalVM and wrapped in a more convenient C API.

-It behaves like a regular C library.
+* It behaves like a regular C library.
+* It runs natively with no JVM.
-It has no dependencies other than libc.
+* It has no dependencies other than libc.
-It does not run on the JVM.
-It starts up _fast_.
+* It starts up _fast_.

 ## Why?

-The official Java library is the best maintained and supported library available.

-Alternative implementations vary in behvior, maturity and feature completeness.
+1. Alternative client implementations vary in behvior, maturity and feature completeness, libnjkafka aims to provide a C compatible interface to the canonical implementation.

-It allows JVM and non-JVM projects to share consistent client features and behavior.

-Finally, After experiencing some of the issues elluded to above, I decided this would be a fun pet project.
+2. "It will be fun", they said.

 ## C API